 “And so all Israel shall be saved: as it is written, There shall come out of Sion the Deliverer, and shall turn away ungodliness from Jacob:” – (Romans 11:26)

-However, until that time comes, we who are part of the bride are to “occupy”, or stay busy, till He comes.
+However, until that time comes, we who are part of the Bride of Christ – the Church – are to “occupy,” or stay busy till He comes.
 We are to do our best to get the message of Christ to every person on the planet.
-Someday that last Gentile will be saved, and Jesus will take us home.
+Someday that last Gentile will be saved and Jesus will take us home.
 Even so, come, Lord Jesus.